 Paper 3 Set Text

-If you’re a teacher reading this blogpost, here’s the link to the teacher’s guide for 0408.
+If you’re a teacher reading this blog post, here’s the link to the teacher’s guide for 0408.

 The most essential and fundamental aspect of culture is the study of literature, since this is an education in how to picture and understand human situations.Iris Murdoch

 This is a brief overview of IGCSE World Literature 0408.
-If you plan to enrol for the subject and need guidance to prepare for the set text of your choice, you can check out our website ‘Young Scholarz’.
+If you plan to enroll for the subject and need guidance to prepare for the set text of your choice, you can check out our website ‘Young Scholarz’.
 We conduct both group and solo sessions for most of the set texts, with a wide range of assignments and personalized feedback that can help you understand your areas of improvement and score better.